zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 1. Install and launch the Admin app within Teams.
 1. Select the Add a user option on the Admin app Home page or within the Users page.
-1. Add a single or multiple users by entering the requredrequired information.
+1. Add a single or multiple users by entering the required information.
 1. Follow the prompts to buy and assign a license to the user.

 You can change a user’s license at any time by selecting a user from the Users page.
 You can manage the license available in your environment using the Subscriptions page in the [Admin app in Teams](https://teams.microsoft.com/l/app/b47c7387-2807-440c-9fc2-7c8f46147a20).